mmbman/Katagiri/jewel-mirror-awareness.md

 #### Text:

 > Although it is not fabricated,
-> It is not without speech.
+> it is not without speech.

 #### Commentary: